.NET MAUI SDK observability reference

 Initialize the SDK

-Initialize the SDK by calling LDNative.Start() with your LaunchDarkly environment’s mobile key and configuration options.
+Initialize the SDK by registering the ObservabilityPlugin and SessionReplayPlugin as plugins on the LaunchDarkly client configuration.
 You should call this during your app’s startup, typically in MauiProgram.cs.

 .NET MAUI observability SDK credentials